 To toot my own horn, one of my recent stories, Fear, went down extremely well with my beta readers.
 One said it was the best thing I’d ever written, and another said it was the scariest (same thing).
 I was happy with it too, especially since it took me three and a half false starts before I got going.
 The first one, I wrote four thousand words before I deleted everything.
 The half is because the fourth time I did that, I just changed the title (it was originally called Pool.
 I know, right?
 Three rewrites and the very first word still sucks.)

 There are many things that require a restart: you’re writing from the wrong point of view, you’ve started in the wrong place or time, your characters are badly thought out, etc. The trick about writing badly is a simple but difficult rule: know when to fold ‘em, folks.
-Sometimes I write a story which I think is great, and after I’ve sent it to everyone I know I start to get a sour feeling in my stomach, and a week later, even if no one’s commented on it yet, I know it was bad.
+Sometimes I write a story which I think is great, and after I’ve sent it to everyone I know I start to get a sour feeling in my stomach, and a week later, even if no one’s said a word, I know it was bad.
 Other times, I think it’s awful initially, and everyone raves about it.
-If one can only catch the rotten things before they escape into the world, you’re doing well.
+If you can catch the rotten things before they escape into the world, you’re doing well.

 The best way I’ve found to make the decision to cut your losses is to get out of it with something good.
-Look hard at the shit you wrote, and ask yourself ‘what did I do right?’
-Then when you start the rewrite, you’ll be able to home in on that one thing and bring it to the fore.
+Look hard at the bad things you write, and ask yourself ‘what did I do right?’
+Then when you start the rewrite, you’ll be able to home in on that one thing and bring it to the foreground.

 You must accept your propensity to spill offal onto a page.
 This will eliminate the fear of daily writing.
-When I used to be more erratic, I would excuse myself from writing on a given day because I was tired, or sick, or at a loss for ideas, knowing that whatever I created would probably be subpar.
-Once I accepted that subpar was going to happen and I could always improve it later, I was able to write day in, day out, just like the pros.
+When I used to be more erratic, I would excuse myself from writing on a given day because I was tired, or sick, or at a loss for ideas, knowing that whatever I created would probably be sub-par.
+Once I accepted that sub-par was going to happen and I could always improve it later, I was able to write day in, day out, just like the pros.
 The fear of failure was gone, and ultimately, I’ve had a lot of good days at the keyboard which I thought were going to be terrible.
-(Note: I’m currently editing this essay for the third time and feel obligated to mention that I still don’t make my quota every day, but I do write every day, and in my book that’s a win).

 Finally, we have my favourite mining analogy.
 If you mine for gold, you must excavate large quantities of worthless mud.
 It would be nice if you could just reach down and pick it up off the ground, but the good stuff is buried way down there, and if you have to dig through an acre of putrefied faeces, you will, because it’s worth it.
 In writing, sometimes you’ll do a scene or have an idea or even make just a sentence, and it will be excellent and at the core of what you wanted – and you will realise that you couldn’t have got there if you hadn’t first written a bunch of other bullshit.